c4cs/c4cs.github.io/_syllabus/w17/week15b.md

 week: 15b
 dates: 04/14/2017 (PM)
 lecturer: thealex
-title: "TBD"
+title: "Artistic selfies with neural nets in the cloud"
-# lectureTopics:
+lectureTopics:
-#   - TBD
+    - Cloud computing
+    - Projects for the web
+    - You know more than you think
 # homeworkTopics:
 #   - TBD
 # advancedTopics: